 Additionally, the company clarified that another company is handling the Switch version, and a physical version is something it would like to pursue.

 We asked representatives from Nicalis and 34BigThings why the game is not ready yet, and what is holding it back from release, and if we can have a more firm update on the current state of the game.
-However, both did not respond to a request for comment.
+However, we did not receive a response.

 For now, we just have the responses above to analyze.
 If the developer is to be believed, we should get a release within the next few months.